passcod/blook/src/technical/agile/index.md

 I... thought this was going to be hard, but actually refractometres are very common!
-Turns out they're used a lot in a (somewhat dodgy-sounding tbh, how would you control for other effects by contaminents?) practice to measure the amount of sugar in a solution, like fruit juices, or conversely the amount of water in a sugary liquid, like honey.
+Turns out they're used a lot in a (somewhat dodgy-sounding tbh, how would you control for other effects by contaminants?) practice to measure the amount of sugar in a solution, like fruit juices, or conversely the amount of water in a sugary liquid, like honey.
 And apparently also for alcohol in wines and beer.
 Again, I'm a bit concerned here, in many wines and some beers you'd have both alcohol and sugar, surely that would be hard to distinguish?
 But whatever, I don't know enough about